Site and context

 A 3.3 hectare (8.2 acre) brownfield site adjacent to Ceannt Train Station comprising an expansion of Galway’s city centre quarter.
 This project was secured by way of a Development License Agreement with Córas Iompair Éireann (CIE) and the project is being managed in conjunction with our partners, Edward Capital.

 Preparation of our scheme followed extensive public and stakeholder consultation over the course of 2017-2019.
-Our planning application was submitted in March 2020 and design changes subsequently made in response to requests for further information (RFI) from planners at Galway City Council.
-Determination of the application is due on 24 May 2021.
+Our planning application was submitted in March 2020 and design changes subsequently made in response to requests for further information (RFI) from planners at Galway City Council (GCC).